afraenkel/course-fairness-webpage/index.md

 in the experiences of individuals and communities impacted most by decision making systems.
 As participants in the course, we will relate to these individuals through the critical lens of our own experience.
-Concretely, the course will dedicate significant time the study of particular histories and contexts of marginalized individuals and communities as a necessary component of any analysis of these decision making systems.
+Concretely, the course will dedicate significant time to the study of particular histories and contexts of marginalized individuals and communities as a necessary component of any analysis of these decision making systems.